THE NATION CLASSROOM

 MODULE SEVEN: 1966-1990

-This module looks at the years that followed, from 1966 to 1990.
-Even before the assassination of Martin Luther King Jr. in 1968, the civil rights movement was changing in tone and focus.
-Before long, the national spotlight would turn to other matters altogether, and the post-civil-rights-movement era, as we are calling it here, would be marked by some progress but also setbacks on the way to MLK’s mountaintop.
+This module looks at the years that followed: 1966 to 1990.
+Even before the assassination of the Rev. Martin Luther King Jr. in 1968, the civil rights movement was changing in tone and focus.
+Before long, the national spotlight would turn to other matters altogether, and the post-civil-rights-movement era, as we are calling it here, would be marked by some progress but also setbacks on the way to Dr. King’s mountaintop.

 Teachers will have links to PDFs of full articles.

 PERIOD SUMMARY: After the turmoil and hard-won triumphs of the civil rights movement, race relations in the United States after 1965 entered a new phase.
-The era began roughly, with the founding of the Black Panther Party in 1966 and the “long, hot summer” of 1967, which saw 159 “race riots” erupt in cities across the country.
+The era began roughly, with the founding of the Black Panther Party, a political organization founded in 1966 to challenge police brutality against the African-American community, and the “long, hot summer” of 1967, which saw 159 “race riots” erupt in cities across the country.
 In April 1968, the assassination of Martin Luther King Jr.—on the eve of his Poor People’s Campaign and March on Washington D.C.—unofficially ended the civil rights era.

 - Lesson objective and standards